| Internet-Draft | AAuth-R3 | August 2026 |

 |

-Conditionally authorized operations requiring per-call approval | This document |
+Operations authorized in principle, requiring approval of each call | This document |

 This specification establishes the AAuth R3 Vocabulary Registry.
 The initial contents are:¶